csiro-wsn/tutedocs/OS/OS.1-Getting_Started.md

 ## **1.1 Zephyr Kernel Overview**

-The Zephyr kernel is similar to that of free-RTOS at a high level, in that it is primarilly concerned with task-scheduling, inter-task communication and synchronization.
+The Zephyr kernel is similar to that of free-RTOS at a high level, in that it is primarily concerned with task-scheduling, inter-task communication and synchronization.

 1. Zephyr offers a pre-emptive scheduler, that is, the code context can change at anytime.
 2. Thread based, where 'threads' mean the same thing as a 'task' in free-RTOS.